futufeld/haskell-guide/style.md

 ### Vertical Aligment

-Vertically align the `=` and `->` syntactical elements in guards, case expressions and function clauses to assist readability.
+Vertically align the `=` and `->` syntactical elements in guards, case expressions and function clauses to assist readability, except when the right-hand-side expressions are so large that the alignment isn't visible.

 Modules
 -------